 Integrated Physical Activity Programme

-In the 2013/2014 academic year the Disability Support Service in collaboration with the Mardyke Arena developed an Integrated Physical Activity Programme designed specifically to enhance the integration and wellbeing of students with disabilities through participation in leisure activities
+The Disability Support Service in collaboration with the Mardyke Arena developed an Integrated Physical Activity Programme designed specifically to enhance the integration and wellbeing of students with disabilities through participation in leisure activities

 Activities available include:

 - Swimming – facilitated by fully qualified Swim Ireland instructor.

 - Use of Hydrotherapy Pool – facilitated by chartered Physiotherapist who specialises in hydrotherapy.

 - Use of Anti-Gravity Treadmill – facilitated by chartered Physiotherapist who conducts an Anti-Gravity Rehab Programme at the Arena Clinic.

 If you are interested in participating in this programme, please contact the Disability Support Service at (021) 4902985 or email@example.com